cyclejs-community/cycle-idb/README.md

 ## Usage

-Take a look at the [examples](examples) folder for a complete sample.
+Take a look at the [examples](examples) folder for complete samples.

 - [Create IDB driver](#create-idb-driver)
 - [Query data](#query-data)